quakelive-server-standards/quakelive-server-standards/_myservers/README.md

 - `autoexec.cfg`: Cvars specific to to all or a group of your servers
 - `*.factories`: Cvars specific to a game mode like the damage of a weapon

-In this section we do not cover factories but in the next one.

 Your main work horses are command line parameters in the form of Docker environment variables and the `autoexec.cfg`.
 But of course you can also alter the standards in the `server.cfg` which you will then hopefully contribute to the Quake Live Server Standards repository if you found that they are good.
-Also feel free to fiddle around with the game mode specific cvars.
+Also feel free to fiddle around with the game type specific cvars.

 Apart from a lot of minqlx cvars, the `autoexec.cfg` mostly invites you to set your rcon and stats password.

-If you need more than `autoexec.cfg` file because for example you are hosting Free For All and Duel servers, just create a second one and rename the original one.
+If you need more than one `autoexec.cfg` file because for example you are hosting Free For All and Duel servers, just create a second one.
+Later on we will show you how to mount it into your Docker containers.

 Feel free to adjust anything as you need it.
 It is your own working directory.

 ### factories

 ### access.txt